jamesjarvis/jamesjarvis.io/content/posts/git-art/index.md

 Therefore, all we need to do to generate a cute little activity graph is to simply work out the date ranges required, how many commits to make each day, and to generate a script that allows the user to do this.

 We used React for the front end, and wrote simple JavaScript functions to generate the bash script which is available for you to download and run.

+[Check out the website](https://jamesjarvis.github.io/git-art/), or if you'd prefer, [jump straight to the code](https://github.com/jamesjarvis/git-art)

 Made open source under the [WTFPL licence](http://www.wtfpl.net).